 Taking into account all of the tips and information above, you and your children should sit together and outline the rules around their online activity to create a tech contract.
 The contract should answer questions such as who your child can talk to online, what hours of the day they can access their smartphone, what apps they can download, and what happens if the rules are broken.
 Use the guide below to get started:

-6. Learn How Other Parents Navigate Kids and Technology
+6. Learn How Other Parents Navigate Technology and Children

 As part of the first generation of parents learning how to raise children in the digital world, you are encountering situations and experiences that parents before you didn’t.
 Fortunately, you are not alone — there are several groups and online communities where you can get plugged in and talk with other parents who have similar questions or are struggling with the same problems.